Frequently Asked Questions for DIA Reporting Entities

 There is no requirement to also conduct CDD on the tenant unless receipt of funds from the tenant constitutes an occasional transaction (being a cash transaction equal to or over $10,000).
 Please note that cash is defined to mean physical cash or bearer-negotiable instruments (such as cheques, bill of exchange, promissory note, bearer bond, traveller’s cheque, money order, postal order or similar).

-Once the commercial tenancy has been entered, rent otherwise collected from a tenant as part of property management activities does not trigger AML/CFT obligations.
+Once the commercial tenancy has been entered, rent otherwise collected from a tenant as part of the property management activities does not trigger AML/CFT obligations.
 (Regulation 21B of the AML/CFT (Definitions) Regulations).
 Please refer to questions 68 and 69 above for further information.

 Also note: